christophergandrud/imfr/README.md

 Planned features for future versions:

-- Add a workaround to support “All” codes that are listed as valid input codes in the IMF parameters lists but don’t actually work when used in API requests
-- Determine maximum length of a request URL, and split into multiple requests if the URL is too long
-- Submit to CRAN
+- Add backward compatibility for imf_countries, imf_metastructure, and
+  imf_metadata.
+Test that function outputs are identical to original package.
 - Call to
   `http://dataservices.imf.org/REST/SDMX_JSON.svc/GenericMetadata/%database_id%`
   in `imf_parameters` to get all parameter names and values with a single API call (and thus reduce the need for throttling to avoid hitting the API rate limit.)
-- Add a metadata function.
+- Merge to main branch
+- Submit to CRAN
+- Add a workaround to support “All” codes that are listed as valid input codes in the IMF parameters lists but don’t actually work when used in API requests
+- Determine maximum length of a request URL, and split into multiple requests if the URL is too long